David Lama: Lunag Ri

 Lama was left behind without a climbing partner at the base camp.
 Since Anker had declared that he would not return, Lama decided to start another attempt alone.

-This third attempt was started on November 8, 2016.
+This third attempt was started on 8 November 2016.
 Lama ascended the north-west ridge via a longer, but easier rock crevice and set up camp.
 Since he had no climbing partner he had to use roped solo techniques in order to ascend the ridge, climbing one pitch as lead, setting up an anchor and then rappeling back down to remove protections.
 Ascending the mountain this way together with a heavy backpack turned out to be too much of a challenge.
 Lama aborted this third attempt as well, not far from the location of the high point of the first expedition with Conrad Anker.

-On October 23, 2018, Lama returned for a fourth and final attempt.
+On 23 October 2018, Lama returned for a fourth and final attempt.
 Again solo, he ascended the mountain in three days over the north-west ridge.
 He followed the same line he had taken on his first solo attempt.
-He had to set up a bivouac two times for the nights at temperatures of -30°C with 80km/h storm gusts.
+He had to set up a bivouac two times for the nights at temperatures of -30 °C with 80 km/h storm gusts.
 During the entire third day he was unable to feel his toes.
 He decided to push on despite this and reached the summit at 10:00 a.m.
 After a few minutes on the summit, he immediately rappeled back down.
 At midnight he was back at base camp.
 He did not lose any of his toes.